-Ye et al. (2016b) compared the data collected with these two antenna setups and found that the wave power spectral density observed by the monopole antenna is ≈ 10 dB higher than that observed by the dipole antenna.
+Ye et al. (2016b) compared the data collected with these two antenna setups and found that the wave power spectral density observed by the monopole antenna is $\approx 10 \, \text{dB}$ higher than that observed by the dipole antenna.
 This does not necessarily mean that the monopole antenna is more sensitive to individual dust impacts, because direct comparison of the waveforms observed by these two antennas showed that the sizes of the voltage jumps induced by dust impacts are comparable.
-Comparison of the impact rates showed that the monopole antenna detects ≈ 10 times more dust impacts than the dipole antenna.
+Comparison of the impact rates showed that the monopole antenna detects $\sim 10$ times more dust impacts than the dipole antenna.
 This difference in impact rates is roughly in line with the difference in the effective impact areas of the spacecraft body and the dipole electric antenna.
-Detailed analysis showed that the polarity ratio of the impacts detected by the dipole antenna changes with the projected area ratio of the dipole antenna elements (E_u and E_v) as the spacecraft rotates, providing strong evidence that the dipole mode detects primarily impacts on the antenna booms.
+Detailed analysis showed that the polarity ratio of the impacts detected by the dipole antenna changes with the projected area ratio of the dipole antenna elements ( $E_u$ and $E_v$ ) as the spacecraft rotates, providing strong evidence that the dipole mode primarily detects impacts on the antenna booms.

-Cassini cruise measurements between 1 and 5 AU also enabled us to study the rise time of the impact ionisation pulses as a function of dust mass and of heliocentric distance (Meyer-Vernet et al. 2017), a quantity of great importance for future missions since it determines the frequency range and voltage amplitude for dust detection.
+Cassini cruise measurements between 1 and 5 AU also enabled us to study the rise time of the impact ionisation pulses as a function of dust mass and of heliocentric distance (Meyer-Vernet et al., 2017), a quantity of great importance for future missions since it determines the frequency range and voltage amplitude for dust detection.

-375 6 Dust in the inner heliosphere
+6 Dust in the inner heliosphere

-Many dust observations describe the dust flux near Earth orbit, it can be estimated from meteor observations, crater statistics and measurements from spacecraft.
+Many dust observations describe the dust flux near-Earth orbit; it can be estimated from meteor observations, crater statistics and measurements from spacecraft.
 Based on these sources, an empirical polynomial mass distribution was found (Grün et al., 1985; Ceplecha et al., 1998).
-Observations by the STEREO spacecraft allowed extending this distribution to smaller masses (Zaslavsky et al., 2012, Meyer-Vernet et al., 2009, Malaspina et al. 2015).
-There is still an uncertainty, however on the absolute flux values.
-Estimates of cosmic dust fluxes near 1 AU and onto Earth range over several orders of magnitude and are based on a number of different assumptions (cf. e.g. Nesvorný et al. 2011, Mann et al., 2011; Plane, 2012).
-There is even less known on the dust flux inside 1 AU and estimates are often based on extrapolation of the flux curve obtained near Earth and considering the major forces acting on dust particles (Mann et al. 2004): Large dust particles ("micron dust" $m > 10^{-14}$ kg) are mainly influenced by gravity force and move in Keplerian orbits superimposed by a slow migration inward caused by the Poynting-Robertson effect.
-For dust with masses 10^{-19} kg $< m < 10^{-14}$ kg ("beta meteoroids") the radiation pressure force is comparable to the gravitation; when these small particles form, typically by collisions of larger dust, they move outward in hyperbolic orbits (Czechowski and Mann 2007).
-For even smaller dust with $m < 10^{-19}$ kg (nanodust) electromagnetic forces prevail, they are deflected in a way that is similar to the pick-up process of ions that newly form in the solar wind (Mann et al., 2010).
+Observations by the STEREO spacecraft allowed this distribution to be extended to smaller masses (Zaslavsky et al., 2012; Meyer-Vernet et al., 2009b; Malaspina et al., 2015).
+There is still an uncertainty, however, about the absolute flux values.
+Estimates of cosmic dust fluxes near 1 AU and onto Earth range over several orders of magnitude and are based on a number of different assumptions (cf. for example Nesvorný et al., 2011; Mann et al., 2011; Plane, 2012).
+There is even less known on the dust flux inside 1 AU and estimates are often based on extrapolation of the flux curve obtained near Earth and considering the major forces acting on dust particles (Mann et al., 2004): Large dust particles ("micron dust" $m > 10^{-14}$ kg) are mainly influenced by gravity force and move in Keplerian orbits superimposed by a slow migration inward caused by the Poynting-Robertson effect.
+For dust with masses $10^{-19}$ kg $< m < 10^{-14}$ kg ("beta meteoroids") the radiation pressure force is comparable to the gravitation; when these small particles form, typically by collisions of larger dust, they move outward in hyperbolic orbits (Czechowski and Mann, 2007).
+For even smaller dust with $m < 10^{-19}$ kg (nanodust) electromagnetic forces prevail, and they are deflected in a way that is similar to the pick-up pro-